Betty Mosley Obituary - Troy, PA | Legacy Remembers

-Betty Mosley's passing at the age of 86 on Saturday, November 21, 2020 has been publicly announced by Gerald W Vickery Jr Funeral Home Inc in Troy, PA .
+Betty Mosley's passing at the age of 86 on Saturday, November 21, 2020 has been publicly announced by Gerald Vickery Funeral Home in Troy, PA .

 Legacy invites you to offer condolences and share memories of Betty in the Guest Book below.

-The most recent obituary and service information is available at the Gerald W Vickery Jr Funeral Home Inc website.
+The most recent obituary and service information is available at the Gerald Vickery Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory